tanawadeatharva/BharatVECTO/Documentation/User Manual/3-simulation-models/FuelProperties.md

 Specifications are based on a recent analysis (2018) performed by CONCAWE/EUCAR and shall reflect typical fuel on the European market.
 The data is scheduled to be published in March 2019 in the context of the study:
 Well-To-Wheels Analysis Of Future Automotive Fuels And Powertrains in the European Context – Heavy Duty vehicles

+###VECTO Input for CNG/LNG Vehicles

+Currently only the fuel type 'NG PI' for the engine certification is allowed according to Regulation (EU) 2017/2400.
+For LNG vehicles, therefore, the engine fuel type has to be set to 'NG PI' and at the vehicle level NgTankSystem has to be set to 'liquefied'.
+For CNG vehicles the same engine fuel type is provided but NgTankSystem has to be set to 'compressed'.